cvbate/GuyanaFloodMapping/README.md

 Flooding in Rupununi Wetland, July 14 2017
 <hr>

+## Sentinel-1 RTC data download pipeline

+The pipeline jupyter notebook is located within folder __s1rtc_data_download__ named _workflow.ipynb_.
+The data download pipline is able to:
+1. Query rtc images based on area of interest, datetime, spatial coverage of tiles over aoi, Ascending or Aescending orbit order
+2. Download vh and vv band data from query results with some pre-precessing includes setting NoData value to zero, selecting which band to be download, reprojecting all bands to the same projection system and clipping the raster to the area of interest

 ## Environment Setup Instructions for ASF flood mapping notebooks

 <p>These instructions guide you through creating and activating environments necessary for running the notebooks in the ASF_Adaptive_Flood_Mapping directory of this repository.
 All commands should be executed in the terminal.
 The notebooks were run in Microsoft Planetary Computer but could be run locally.</p>